rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 In the case of cooperative closure: we stop payments and therefore wait for the execution of transfers/HTCL, the transaction is light so less expensive because there are a maximum of 1 or 2 outputs.
 If forced closure: we publish with all the HTLCs in progress, so it becomes very heavy and very expensive.
 And it's a mess.

-In summary, the Lightning Network routing system uses Hash Time-Locked Contracts (HTLC) to ensure secure and verifiable payment.
+In summary, Lightning Network routing system uses Hash Time-Locked Contracts (HTLC) to ensure secure and verifiable payment.
 HTLCs allow conditional payments where money can only be unlocked with a secret, thus ensuring that participants fulfill their commitments.
 In the example presented, Alice wants to send SAT to Bob through Susie.
 Bob generates a secret, creates a hash of it, and transmits it to Alice.
 Alice and Susie set up an HTLC based on this hash.
 Once Bob unlocks Susie's HTLC by showing her the secret, Susie can then unlock Alice's HTLC.
 In the event that Bob does not reveal the secret within a certain period of time, the HTLC expires.
 Expiration occurs in reverse order, ensuring that if Bob comes back online, there are no undesirable consequences.

 When closing the channel, if it is a cooperative closure, payments are interrupted and HTLCs are resolved, which is generally less expensive.
 If the closure is forced, all ongoing HTLC transactions are published, which can become very expensive and messy.
-In summary, the HTLC mechanism adds an additional layer of security to the Lightning Network, ensuring that payments are executed correctly and that users fulfill their commitments.
+In summary, the HTLC mechanism adds an additional layer of security to Lightning Network, ensuring that payments are executed correctly and that users fulfill their commitments.

 ## Finding your way